 Ernst von Kimakowitz is Director of the Humanistic Management Center, an independent think tank, learning institution and advisory firm and of the executive education provider Ethics First.
 He is also a lecturer in leadership skills at the University of St Gallen, Switzerland and the University of Tübingen, Germany and was visiting professor at Soka University's Business Department in Tokyo, Japan in 2016.
-He holds several board member, editorial and reviewer positions and frequently gives talks to audiences ranging from student groups to senior executive teams around the globe.
+He holds several board member, editorial and reviewer positions and frequently gives talks to audiences ranging from student groups to s positions and frequently gives talks to audiences ranging from student groups to senior executive teams around the globe.